yolkie-nelson/rpn-calc/README.md

 ## Example Inputs

-As the user, you have the flexibility to enter the RPN expression either as a single input, by inputting operands and operators individually, or a combination of both.
+As the user, you have the flexibility to enter the RPN expression as a single input, by inputting operands and operators individually, or a combination of both.

 ### Single Input Example